Accompaniments for roast meals tasting like Granny's

 Other accompaniments to roast meals

 Roast beef was traditionally served with Yorkshire pudding and horseradish sauce; lamb with suet dumplings and mint sauce, mint jelly or redcurrant jelly and pork with apple sauce.
-I don't think I add any advice about the sauces because most shop-bought ones are excellent.
-I do remember it being my father's job in the 1940s to make the mint sauce.
-He used a knife and a chopping board to chop mint from the garden and added vinegar.
+I won't add any advice about the sauces because most of today's shop-bought ones are excellent.
+However, you may like to know that it was my father's job in the 1940s to make the mint sauce.
+He used a knife and a chopping board to chop mint from the garden a then added vinegar.
 I don't know if he also added sugar, but anyway I thought it was horrible and I much prefer today's bought mint jelly.
-I do, though, usually make my own apple sauce but that's because I have the apples and an easy way of cooking them in the microwave.
-I don't necessarily think that the result is any better than ready-made shop-bought apple sauce.
+I do, though, usually make my own apple sauce but that's because I have the apples from the garden and the easy way of cooking them in the microwave.
+I don't necessarily think that the result is any better than ready-made shop-bought apple sauce, though.

 Text and images are copyright